amverse/argoparser/README.md

 ## Why not standard `flags`?

 - **Argo** supports parsing arguments from any strings and string slices, while flags can parse only program arguments.
 This is very useful for bots or interactive console apps;
 - **Argo** provides user-friendly syntax for describing typed argument objects.
-This is easy to write and understand at first glance.
+This is easy to write and understand at first glance;
+- **Argo** also depends only on standard library;

 ## Command line syntax